ChenPu2002/Medical_Chatbot/README.md

 <br>

 **Data description**
-In the data directory, we include all the raw data file we used, and also we include data used for RAG in data/rag_data
+- In the data directory, we include all the raw data file we used
+- We also include data used for RAG in data/rag_data

 **Code description**
 - main.py used for run the project.